 Students who need reasonable accommodation should contact the instructor or call Disability Services for Students at 541-888-7405.

 Policies on Missed Exams and Late Work:

-Late homework pass codes can be made up at any time before the final exam at for half credit.
+Late homework pass codes and Data Showcase Discussions can be made up for half credit any time before the last day of the term (listed in myLakerLink).